Theo-ab/ios-widgets/README.md

 ## License

 Do whatever you want with these scripts.
-If you ship something cool with them, credit is appreciated but not required.
+Free to download, use, modify and sell.